This post may contain affiliate links. Please see my disclosure policy for details.

 Click here to read my ULTIMATE list of Outlander locations in Scotland!
 Or read my complete list of Outlander spots in Edinburgh here

 Preston Mill and Phantassie Doocot

-There’s a great little diplay by the giftshop that shows you some behind the scenes photos of the filming and some signed photos from Sam Heughan and Caitriona Balfe.
+There’s a great little display by the gift shop that shows you some behind-the-scenes photos of the filming and some signed photos from Sam Heughan and Caitriona Balfe.

 Around the mill, you can take a country walk to the historic Phantassie Doocot or explore the quaint village surrounding it.
 The choice is yours.

 Newhailes Estate is just a few miles out of the city of Edinburgh and makes a great day out in the countryside.
 It’s a FREE National Trust for Scotland area so makes a great budget day out.

 In Outlander, Newhailes house featured in season 4 as Governor Tryon’s residence in North Carolina.